Epithalamion – Stanza-by-Stanza Summary, Explanation & Themes | Edmund Spenser

 Stanza 24

-Night descends as he celebrates the consummation and sacred bond of marriage.
+Night arrives as the poet celebrates the sacred consummation of marriage.

 "Now welcome night, thou night so long expected…"